apache/drill/_docs/interfaces/odbc-linux/070-testing-the-odbc-connection.md

 ---
-title: "Testing the ODBC Connection on Linux and Mac OS X"
+title: "Testing the ODBC Connection"
-parent: "Using the MapR ODBC Driver on Linux and Mac OS X"
+parent: "Using ODBC on Linux and Mac OS X"
 ---
-To test the connection, you can use an ODBC-enabled client application.
+To test the ODBC connection on Linux and Mac OS X, you can use an ODBC-enabled client application.
 For a basic connection test, you can also use the test utilities that are packaged with your driver manager installation.